wgjm1986/FIN323/README.md

 For this reason, any use of Binder with this repository should be limited to code that does not require downloading protected data.
 Any code that requires credentials should be run locally using a .env file as described above.
-This README does not include instructions on using Binder, to avoid encouraging credential use in an environment that is not designed for it.
+This page does not include instructions on using Binder, to avoid encouraging credential use in an environment that is not designed for it.

 ---